UNIT-Electronics-MX/unit_touchdot_s3/README.md

 ## Microcontroller: ESP32-S3 Mini
 - **Low Power Consumption**
 - **With or Without PSRAM**
-  - _Without PSRAM_: sufficient for basic sensing and actuation projects.
+  - _Without PSRAM_: Suitable for basic projects with sensors and actuators.
-  - _With PSRAM (8 MB)_: recommended for embedded **AI workloads**.
 - **3.3 V Power Rail**
-  Compatible with LilyPad / QWIIC low-voltage sensors and modules, facilitating integration into wearables and textile prototypes.
+  Compatible with LilyPad, QWIIC low-voltage sensors and modules, enabling easy integration into weareble prototypes.

 ---